Azure/terraform-azurerm-avm-res-servicebus-namespace/examples/cmkPinKeyVersion/README.md

 <!-- BEGIN_TF_DOCS -->
-# Customer managed key example
+# Customer managed with pinned key version key example

-This deploys the module with a customer managed key configured
+This deploys the module with a customer managed key configured to point to an specific key version which doesnt support auto rotate policy

 ```hcl
 terraform {